 Another upcoming terminology is “Immunosenescence”.
-It epitomizes aggravation of aging phenotype due to altered immune system function, diminished agility in curbing pathogens and in clearance of defective host cells.
+It epitomizes the aggravation of aging phenotype due to altered immune system function, diminished agility in curbing pathogens and in the clearance of defective host cells.

-Altered intercellular communication directly influences tissue homeostasis and function , resulting in cell damage accumulated in long time frame.
+Altered intercellular communication directly influences tissue homeostasis and function, resulting in cell damage accumulated in a long time frame.

 Various experimental modulations of inflammatory pathways, immune system, intercellular communication processes to delay aging have been attempted in different mouse models.
 Few have been successful in preventing age-associated features.
 Further research has been already stimulated to find a reliable way to bring these experiments into reality.
 Few promising approaches can be summarized as follows:

 - Rejuvenation strategies based on the use of blood-borne systemic factors as revealed in parabiosis experiments

 - Long term administration of anti-inflammatory agents such as aspirin

 - Manipulation of an intestinal bacterial ecosystem of the human body to shape the function of the host immune system with subsequent systemic metabolic effects towards optimization of the cell’s milieu interior.